playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 Again, **this is intentional**.
 React is trying to help you find bugs in your code by highlighting side effects that are not cleaned up.

-If you have code that does not work with `StrictMode`, this is most likely the culprit and you should investigate all side effect cleanups in your components.
+If you have code that does not work with `StrictMode`, this is most likely the culprit, and you should investigate all side effect cleanups in your components.

 ### Angular